FelixAugenstein/cloud-pak-for-data-tutorial-part-iii/README.md

 The next node in the pipeline is the Auto Data Prep node.
 This node automatically transforms the data, such as converting categorical fields into numerical ones.
 To view its results:

 1. Select the Auto Data Prep node in the flow editor.
-2. Select Open from the pop-up menu.
+2. Double-Click the node to Open.

 This node offers a multitude of settings, for example, for defining the objective of the transformation (optimize for speed or for accuracy).